stahta01/cmoc/doc/cmoc-manual.markdown

 Since version 0.1.21, when referring to a C function, the function name is replaced with its assembly label, possibly followed by the `,pcr` suffix.
-This suffix is omitted if the instruction is BSR, LBSR or JSR, because these instructions do not support the `,pcr` suffix and they do not need it anyway.
+This suffix is omitted if the instruction is BSR, LBSR or JSR, because these instructions do not support the `,pcr` suffix.
 The following example calls the same C function three different ways:

     asm
     {